VhBuriti/netshoes-test/README.md

 The project contains both a back-end and front-end application, each one in their respective folder.

-The project uses MongoDb as it's main database/data storage
+The project uses local json as it's main database/data storage

-> Alternatively, you can run the project locally, using local json files, you just need to change to the **no-db-host branch**

 ### Built With